GLOBAL MARKETS-Stocks steady, bonds slip on stimulus uncertainty

 “The lack of bad news means that the path of least resistance is for higher yields,” said Ira Jersey, interest rate strategist with Credit Suisse in New York.

-German Bund futures fell to 141.41, the lowest level since July 3.
+German Bund futures fell 1 point to 141.43, the lowest level since July 3.

-In line with the sell-off in stocks and lingering concerns about Europe’s economy, the euro was down 0.29 percent at $1.2286 after hitting a session of $1.2262 earlier.
+In line with the sell-off in stocks and lingering concerns about Europe’s economy, the euro was down 0.32 percent at $1.2282.

-In commodities trading, tensions in the Middle East and supply concerns pushed up oil prices to their highest in three months, with worries that Israel could launch an attack on Iran in the coming months.
+In commodities trading, tensions in the Middle East and supply concerns pushed up oil prices, with worries that Israel could launch an attack on Iran in the coming months.

 U.S. inventories of crude oil measured by the Energy Information Administration dropped 3.7 million barrels, bigger than a forecast drop of 1.7 million, which pointed to tight supply on either side of the Atlantic.